Skip to Content

 The cathedral is also home to the Rainbow World Fund’s World Tree of Hope.
 The tee, which boasts more than 17,000 origami ornaments, is a gift to the city and the LGBTQ community.
 There are also wishes that are sent in from all around the world and are printed and folded into cranes, which are displayed on the tree.

 The Grace Cathedral also hosts Christmas services on Christmas Eve and Christmas Day.
-More information about the church’s Christmas events and services is here.
-2020 events will be held online, with on-demand concert performances and more!
+More information about the church’s Christmas events and services.

-Christmas in San Francisco: Festivals and Events
+Christmas Festivals and Events in San Francisco

 It’s the most festive of the year and that means some extra fun events and festivals throughout Christmas and San Francisco!
 These events are perfect for being extra jolly and getting into the holiday spirit, or even getting some of your Christmas shopping done!